 The oriented south to southeast vineyard with 15 to 40% slope covers just under a hectare of vineyards.
-The medium-sized weathered soil with granite parts is partly traversed by sandstone and clay layers.
+The medium-sized weathered soil with granite parts is partially crossed by sandstone and clay layers.
 It is the easternmost vineyard in Germany.

 The monastery mountain probably belonged to a nunnery, which was located on the site of today's monastery Machern.
-The aligned from southeast to south vineyard in a small side valley in 210 to 240 meters above sea level with 30 to 60% slope covers 12 hectares of vineyards.
+The oriented from southeast to south vineyard in a small side valley in 210 to 240 meters above sea level with 30 to 60% slope covers 12 hectares of vineyards.
 Riesling and Pinot Blanc are cultivated on the stony, partly clayey slate weathering soil.
 Shares have z.
 For example, the wineries Berres.
-Dr. F. Wine Prüm.
+Dr. F. Weins-Prum.
 Dr. Pauly-Bergweiler.
 Joh.
 Jos.
 Prüm.
 Loose-Bockstanz and Molitor,

-Further single layers with the name Klosterberg exist in the communities Bechtolsheim (Rheinhessen), Bengel (Mosel), Bermersheim before the height (Rheinhessen), Bruchsal (Baden), Hohenhaslach, Horrheim (Württemberg), Kiedrich (Rheingau), Laubenheim (Rheinhessen) , Lehmen (Mosel), Mainz (Rheinhessen), Maring-Noviand, Merl (Mosel), Nieder-Olm (Rheinhessen), Norheim (Nahe), Oberheimbach (Middle Rhine), Oestrich (Rheingau), Osthofen (Rheinhessen), plates (Mosel ), Rüdesheim (Rheingau), Saarburg (Mosel), Schäftersheim (Württemberg), Schleich, Sehndorf, Springiersbach, Traben-Trarbach (Moselle), Varnhalt (Baden) and Wiltingen (Moselle).
+Other single layers called Klosterberg exist in the communities Bechtolsheim (Rheinhessen), Bengel (Mosel), Bermersheim before the height (Rheinhessen), Bruchsal (Baden), Hohenhaslach, Horrheim (Württemberg), Kiedrich (Rheingau), Laubenheim (Rheinhessen) , Lehmen (Mosel), Mainz (Rheinhessen), Maring-Noviand, Merl (Mosel), Nieder-Olm (Rheinhessen), Norheim (Nahe), Oberheimbach (Middle Rhine), Oestrich (Rheingau), Osthofen (Rheinhessen), plates (Mosel ), Ruedesheim (Rheingau), Saarburg (Moselle), Schäftersheim (Württemberg), Schleich, Sehndorf, Springiersbach, Traben-Trarbach (Moselle), Varnhalt (Baden) and Wiltingen (Moselle).